omnia-md/PyData2014/slides.md

 - Can we link nanoscale biophysics with human disease?
 - Can we rationally engineer protein-drug binding?
-- Can we predict and prevent drug resistance?

 ---
 title: Our Toolbox: Molecular Dynamics